pnutus/geometric-algebra/README.md

 Installation
 ------------

-Just use Cabal:
+The package is not yet on Hackage, so you need to download from here and install:

 ```
+git clone git@github.com:pnutus/geometric-algebra.git
-cd ~/path/to/geometric-algebra
+cd geometric-algebra
 cabal install
 ```

-The package is not yet on Hackage, so you need to download from here and install.

 Usage
 -----